 If you are neutral in situations of injustice, you have chosen the side of the oppressor.
 (Desmond Tutu)

 If you have suffered abuse in the past, I hope psychotherapy, support and encouragement from others, as well as your own determination, can help you choose a healthy, positive path.
-Alcohol and drugs can be a temptation—and can also be pushed upon you by abusive people—but remember that your voice and your story become much more powerful when you strive hard to take a healthy, positive path.
+Alcohol and street drugs can be a temptation—and can also be pushed upon you by abusive people—but remember that your voice and your story become much more powerful when you strive hard to take a healthy, positive path.

 No matter where you are, there will always be people who lack the knowledge or empathy to understand your story.
 The healthiest intention of sharing your story is to empower yourself and others.
 If you see that the other person does not show empathy, does not have at least a little bit of knowledge, or does not have the capacity to understand your story, it is best not to share all the details of your story.
 Such sharing, under those conditions, would not lead to any kind of empowerment.
 There are many formats to share your story that could empower yourself and others, such as memoirs, artwork, blogs, lectures, and of course discussions with people who are empathic.
 It’s important to set boundaries and to know where your limits lie, so that your sharing will not become yet another upsetting incident, or even a trigger for you.